dhthwy/r/README.md

 # r

+"Y
+Using other people to fuck me up not once but many times was the dumbest things.

+The fact you continue trying to do so makes me even more retarded trying to make sense of that.

+Sworn enemies for sure.

+It wasn't enough for you to do it on your own.
+That would've at least been a decent humanely thing to do.

+You had to get cocks to do it for you.

+What a way to make an enemy.
+"

 "If you wanted to be a bad person.
 Fine.

 But doing horrible things to other people with your scams on a habitual basis was about the stupidest thing to do.